jwhit-commit/ev-charger-locator/README.md

   # EV-CHARGER-FINDER

   ## Description
-  This project is a Electric vehicle charger finder, and it implements the use of the tom tom service api, node js, bcrypt, connection-session-sequelize, dotenv, express(handlebars and session), sequelize, and mysql.
+  This project is a Electric vehicle charger finder, and it implements the use of the tom tom service api, node js, bcrypt, connection-session-sequelize, dotenv, express(handlebars and session), sequelize, wirlwind, and mysql.
 This application allows you to locate charging stations by your desired location and lets you save your favorite stations as well.

   ## Table of Contents
   - [Installation](#installation)